Edward Sparke: Monument

 Both the churches of St Martin Iremonger Lane (St Martin Pomeroy) and St Olave Old Jewry (which were adjacent) were destroyed in the Great Fire of London of 1666, after which St Olave's church (only) was rebuilt by Sir Christopher Wren's office, and the parish of St Martin was annexed to it.
 Sparke, in his will (dated 2 May 1693), stated his wish to be buried at St Olave's, but on the site of the former chancel of the lost church of St Martin.
 (Possibly he wished to be near the burial place of his first wife, and the place of his former rectorate.)
 The grave was to be bricked up on both sides, and a fair black marble stone was to be laid at the top over it.

 The parish register of St Martin's (which continued to be kept) records Sparke's burial as follows: "Dr Edward Spark Vicar of Totnham High Cross was buryed Sep: ye 21 1693."
 To this is added, in a later hand: "formerly vicar of St Martin I[ronmonger] L[ane] to whose memory a stone had been erected - which in [....] was found buried at some depth I replaced (with an inscription which I added) at the expence of the Parishes.
 R. Hamilton, Rector.
 See Walker's sufferings of the clergy.
 V[ide] some books written by Sparke in Sion Library."

-The date of the rediscovery of the original stone is left blank in the register, but Robert Hamilton, D.D., FRS, FSA (c.
+The date of the rediscovery of the original stone is left blank in the register, but Robert Hamilton (c.
 1751–1832) was inducted to St Olave's in 1797 and was elected President of Sion College, London Wall, in 1817.
 Memorial inscriptions at St Olave's were recorded and printed by F.A.
 Crisp in 1887.
 He saw the inscription positioned on the outside south wall of St Olave's church tower, and it read: "Hoc marmor sacrum est memoriae Edoardi Sparke S.T.P. tam doctrina quam ingenio celeberrimi olim rectoris huius parochiae qui obijt xiij die Sept.
 Ann Dom MDCLXXXXIII aetat suae LXXXVII."

 (This stone is dedicated to the memory of Edward Sparke, Doctor of Sacred Theology, formerly by teaching and genius the very famous rector of this parish, who died on 13 September 1693 aged 87.)By 1910 the stone had been removed to St Margaret, Lothbury, where it is described as a flat stone "in the ground around the church".